S3 method for class 'powRICLPM'

 Visualizes (using ggplot2) the results from a powRICLPM analysis, for a specific parameter, across all experimental conditions.
-By default, sample size is plotted on the x-axis, power on the y-axis, and results are grouped by the number of time points and wrapped by the proportion of between-unit variance.
-Optionally, the y argument can be used to change the variable on the y-axis to other outcomes from the powRICLPM analysis.
+By default, sample size is plotted on the x-axis, power on the y-axis, with results colored by the number of time points, wrapped by the proportion of between-unit variance, and shaped by the reliability.
+Optionally, other variables can be mapped to the y-axis, x-axis, color, shape, and facets.

 Usage

-(optional) A character string, specifying which outcome is plotted on the y-axis (see "Details").
+characterstring, specifying which outcome is plotted on the y-axis (see "Details").- ...

 (don't use)